tdwg/bdq/tg2/_review/docs/supplement/index.md

 **Parameter(s)** [normative]: Parameters that modify the behaviour of the test, along with default values or links to source authorities.
 A parameter value exists only where there are a number of alternate options.
 For example, "bdq:sourceAuthority default = "GBIF Backbone Taxonomy"" is parameterised as it allows for regional taxonomic authorities; whereas "bdq:sourceAuthority is "EPSG:" [https://epsg.io]"" is not parameterised as there is a single source authority.
 Example: bdq:defaultGeodeticDatum.

 **Source Authority** [normative]: A reference to an authority required by the test along with a default value where Tests may require reference to external data such as standard vocabularies of terms or names.
 The structure of the information in Source Authority ideally has two components.
 The first component refers to the standard itself, which may include a vocabulary of accepted values.
 The second component will, wherever possible (and if available), refer to an API that will assist implementers of the tests.
 For example, bdq:sourceAuthority="Normative String Identifier" {"normative resource"} {informative list of api endponts or other resources}.
-The "Normative String Identifer" is critical when the bdq:sourceAuthority is a parameter, this would be the string that would be as the parameter value.
-In some cases, the API component will refer to a 'third party' site where it is hoped will remain in sync with the standard, for example, a GBIF vocabulary API site would ideally be synced with a Darwin Core site.
+The "Normative String Identifer" is critical when the bdq:sourceAuthority is a parameter, this would be the string that would be the parameter value.
+In some cases, the API component will refer to a 'third party' site which will hopefully remain in sync with the standard, for example, a GBIF vocabulary API site would ideally be synced with a Darwin Core site.
 When a test uses more than one sourceAuthority at the same time, these are given separate names, for example, bdq:taxonIsMarine, bdq:geospatialLand are the two sourceAuthority Parameters for VALIDATION_COORDINATESTERRESTRIALMARINE_CONSISTENT.
-A reference to an external (non-Darwin Core) authority required for the test.

 While applying to a single record, the test results may be accumulated across multiple records (bdqffdq:MultiRecord), for example reporting that 75% of the records do not have a valid value for dwc:basisOfRecord.
 Only a subset of the values of all Darwin Core terms are referenced in the core tests.
 Each test focuses on a single aspect of data quality, usually a single dimension of a single Darwin Core term or small set of related input Darwin Core terms; the Information Elements which form the input data to the tests.
 Example: "bdq:sourceAuthority default = "GBIF Backbone Taxonomy" {[https://doi.org/10.15468/39omei]} {API endpoint [https://api.gbif.org/v1/species?datasetKey=d7dddbf4-2cf0-4f39-9b2a-bb099caae36c&name=]}".

 **Specification Last Updated**: Date of last change to a Normative part of the test, for example to the wording of an Expected Response/Specification.
 Example 2023-06-23.